JakeGreene/ScalaScrape/README.md

 ScalaScrape
 ===========

 An HTML scrapper that wraps Jsoup, adding a fluent DSL.
-Scraping Websites will create a Future[Seq[Element]]

 ```scala
 /* Open the given site, select all of the 'a' elements,
  * extract the links (url and name) from the elements